 >> JUST IN: Cooper’s Hawk Winery & Restaurant coming to Cornerstone of Centerville, developer says

-The sports pub is located at 5202 N. Main St. in Harrison Twp., in space that formerly housed iconic restaurant The Barnsider, and later, Liquid Sports Club.
+The restaurant opened on Sept.
+6. The sports pub is located at 5202 N. Main St. in Harrison Twp., in space that formerly housed iconic restaurant The Barnsider, and later, Liquid Sports Club.

 The restaurant seats as many as 250, and will employ about 36, Mason said.